Flameis/CS362-Team3/database-design/relationships.md

 ### Taxonomy
 * taxo_id (Primary Key): Unique identifier for each species.
 * scientific_name: Scientific name of the species
+* division: Flowering/non-flowering species
+* class: Group of similar orders
+* order: Group of similar families
-* family: Family of the species
+* family: Group of similar genera
-* genus: Genus of the species
+* genus: Group of similar species
+* species: Group of similar plants that can reproduce

 ### Images
 * image_id (Primary Key): Unique identifier for each image.